December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

-Boost your local search rankings with our ultimate local SEO checklist.
-Get 10 actionable steps for Google Business Profile, citations, reviews, and more.
+Boost local search rankings with 10 actionable steps for Google Business Profile, citations, reviews, schema, and local content.

 ← Back to blog

-Cover Image for Your Ultimate 10-Point Local SEO Checklist for 2025
+Cover Image for 10-Point Local SEO Checklist for 2025

-Summary: Boost local search rankings with a focused 10-step checklist for Google Business Profile, citations, reviews, schema, and local content.
+Summary: Boost local search rankings with 10 actionable steps for Google Business Profile, citations, reviews, schema, and local content.

 Introduction

-When people use near-me searches to find everything from a quick lunch spot to an emergency plumber, being invisible online is a real business risk.
+When people search “near me” for a quick lunch or an emergency plumber, being invisible online is a real business risk.
 If your business doesn’t appear in local search results or on maps, you’re not just missing clicks — you’re losing foot traffic and revenue to nearby competitors.
-Local search optimization can feel overwhelming, but this practical checklist breaks it down into clear steps you can use today.
+Most mobile local searches lead to a store visit within a day1, so local visibility matters.

-This guide pares away jargon and delivers a step-by-step plan to win your local market.
+This practical checklist pares away jargon and gives a clear, step-by-step plan to win your local market.
 It covers essential elements like your Google Business Profile, local citations, on-page local keywords, schema markup, and community-based link building.
-Each item is designed to help you show up for customers in your area who are already searching for what you offer.
-As you work through the checklist, specific tools can help you convert traffic into qualified leads—for example, use the Email List Value Estimator to estimate the value of leads you capture from local visitors.
+Use the recommended tools and pages to convert searchers into qualified leads, for example the Email List Value Estimator to estimate the value of leads you capture from local visitors.

 We’ll walk through the ten pillars of local SEO with concise, actionable steps.
 Let’s dive in and turn your local presence into a competitive advantage.